 - Entering high gear

 You didn’t know before you started out how much you were going to need all the sleep you could get.
-Sleep deprivation can feel like torture some days, but when Baby reaches the point where he can do without the 3 a.m. wakeup call, he is also all set to start getting more vocal and more mobile.
-This can make every bit of your newly-regained energy reserved for just keeping up with him.
+Sleep deprivation can feel like torture some days, but when Baby reaches the point where they can do without the 3 a.m. wakeup call, they are also all set to start getting more vocal and more mobile.
+This can make every bit of your newly-regained energy reserved for just keeping up with them.

 - Photographic evidence

 There are days, especially early on in parenting, when you want to take a picture of every little move Baby makes – and this is not a bad impulse.
-Every day, he gets a little bigger, and he has grown enough by now that even pictures from a few months before can seem like a blast from the past.
+Every day, they get a little bigger, and they have grown enough by now that even pictures from a few months before can seem like a blast from the past.

 - No such thing as taboo